Foreign direct investment in uk

-The UK is the epicenter of the technology revolution and some of the leading tech companies such as Amazon, Facebook, Alibaba etc. are shifting their offices to the north of the capital, mostly, as these are cheaper and cost-effective cities.
-Asian investors are still buying in Europe, and, Chinese constitute 50 percent of the acquisitions as per Real Capital Analytics data.
+The UK is the epicenter of the technology revolution and some of the leading tech companies such as Amazon, Facebook, Alibaba etc. are shifting their offices to the north of the capital, mostly as these are cheaper and cost-effective cities.
+Asian investors are still buying property in Europe and Chinese constitute 50 percent of the acquisitions as per Real Capital Analytics data.
 Singaporean investor Ascendas REIT invested £257.5 million towards Griffen Group UK Holdings in UK logistics.

 The UK government’s announcement to increase stamp duty by 3 percent, for companies not registered to pay tax, got a mixed response from overseas investors.
 Currently, the northern powerhouse in Britain including Liverpool, Manchester, Leeds, Salford and others are centre of the investment boom with more than 9000 schemes in the last 3 years.